christophevg/baseAdmin/README.md

 }
 ```

-A configuration is uniquely identified by a timestamp (`ts`) and provides information about the `services` for which the client is handling configuration updates coming through the MQTT network.
-The information consists of an object with a key/value pair for each service.
-The key represents the name of the services while the value contains a `location` and a `config`. `Location` is an URL to which the client will post configuration updates that target the service. `Config` contains an object that represents the configuration for that service.
+A client configuration is uniquely identified by the unique identification of the last message that has been received and merged into the configuration (`last-message`).
+The configuration provides information about `services` for which the client is handling messages coming through the MQTT network.
+This services information consists of an object with a key/value pair for each service.
+The key represents the name of a service while the value contains a `location` and a `config`. `Location` is an URL to which the client will post configuration updates that target the service. `Config` contains an object that represents the consolidated configuration for that service.

+> Technical side note: the unique identification of a message and client configuration is generated using python's `uuid.uuid1()`, which incorporates '_a host ID, sequence number, and the current time_'.

-Two events/messages can be sent to the client.
+Two types of messages can be sent to the client.
 One to manage the services themselves and one to manage the services' configuration.

 ### Configuring Services